floenavi/floenavi/FEATURES.md

   a valid datum from the origin station within the last 10min, the color of the grid icon is set RED.

-The grid is updated in both cases, and will display the stations and icons.
+The grid is updated in all cases, and will display the stations and icons.
 However, the accuracy of the computation degrades with the age of the last valid message, as the position of a station is predicted based on the last received LAT/LON and COG/SOG values.